 Pelham Manor is a somewhat small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 5,542 people and just one neighborhood, Pelham Manor is the 287th largest community in New York.
-Much of the housing stock in Pelham Manor was built prior to World War II, making it one of the older and more historic villages in the country.
+Pelham Manor has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Pelham Manor home prices are not only among the most expensive in New York, but Pelham Manor real estate also consistently ranks among the most expensive in America.